-Even after Labor Day weekend has come and gone, there is still plenty to do at the Jersey Shore.
-Fewer crowds and cooler temps go a long way toward making this time of year an ideal one to visit.
+Even before Memorial Day appears like a light at the end of winter’s tunnel, there is always something to do at the Jersey Shore.
 Here are a few great places to stay year-round in Cape May and Atlantic City.

 You may already know of this working farm, where visitors come for just-picked produce and other locally grown goods.
 The eggs are super fresh, and you can even meet the chickens that hatched them!
 But this property, a member of Cape Resorts (whose holdings also include Cape May’s Virginia Hotel and Congress Hall), is peppered with cottages and barns for private, relaxing overnight stays.

 The rustic, stylish choices of quarters include the property’s original barn, which received a chic makeover, and the Whaler’s Cottage.
 All of the farm’s accommodations are in freestanding buildings and sleep six or more.
 Each features delightful amenities including an outdoor shower, guest-only pool, fire pit and full kitchen.
 At guests’ request, fridges are stocked with the farm’s just-laid eggs, fresh sausages, vegetables and more.

 Guests can take a staff-led farm tour, and are free to pick some herbs or a few vegetables along the way.
 A fleet of bicycles are available for anyone who wants to take a spin from West Cape May into town (a 10-minute bike ride).
 Or, for a more leisurely option, hop on a golf cart (at no extra charge).